shanteacontrols/OpenDeck/README.md

 * LCD/OLED displays
 * Touchscreen displays (Nextion and Viewtech/Stone)

-OpenDeck supports sending of both 7-bit and 14-bit Non-Registered Part Numbers (NRPN), latching messages on buttons, various encoding modes for quadrature encoders, LED control using MIDI In, configurable MIDI channels for each component individually, daisy-chaining of boards etc. Full list of supported features can be found [here](https://github.com/paradajz/OpenDeck/wiki/Configurable-features).
+OpenDeck supports sending of both 7-bit and 14-bit Non-Registered Part Numbers (NRPN), latching messages on buttons, various encoding modes for quadrature encoders, LED control using MIDI In, configurable MIDI channels for each component individually etc. Full list of supported features can be found [here](https://github.com/paradajz/OpenDeck/wiki/Configurable-features).

 All configuration is done using custom SysEx protocol explained in detail on [Wiki page](https://github.com/paradajz/OpenDeck/wiki/SysEx-Configuration) or using [Web interface](https://paradajz.github.io/OpenDeck).